PeopleForBikes/brokenspoke-analyzer/docs/source/usage.md

 - Plpython3
 - Enable the `uuid-ossp` and `plpython3u` extensions.
-- Create the `generated`, `received` and `scratch`, schemas and make sure the user as the authorization to access them
+- Create the `generated`, `received` and `scratch`, schemas and make sure the user has the authorization to access them

 > Note: We should provide a command which only creates the schemas and
 > extensions required.